 Azulik Uh May

-The class is on the pricier end, but it is truly an unforgettable experience.
+The cooking class is a bit pricier, but it is truly an unforgettable experience that is worth every penny.
 Plus, the tacos you’ll make are some of the best that I’ve ever tried!

 Day 3: Yoga + Beach Time